Dr. John Hardman

 John is the founder of Regenerative Organizations, a process consulting firm that specializes in regenerative leadership coaching and training, and facilitating the shift of organizations toward sustainability and regenerative practice in business, community, and education.
 This work is based on his doctoral and post-doctoral research conducted with highly effective leaders in organizations that are creating new organizational paradigms in business, social entrepreneurship, government, industry, and education.

 He is also a member of the faculty of the Centre for Execution Education of the University for Peace (UPEACE), the university established in Costa Rica by the United Nations General Assembly, where he teaches Regenerative Leadership for Sustainable Development (two online sessions per year).
-He also serves on the faculty of the Graduate School of International Training at the World Learning Institute in Brattleboro, VT, where he teaches a one-credit course in Foundations of Regenerative Leadership in the Master’s Degree for Sustainable Development.
-Finally, he serves as a methodologist on dissertation committees of the online doctoral program at Grand Canyon University, Phoenix, AZ.
+He serves as a methodologist on dissertation committees of the online doctoral program at Grand Canyon University, Phoenix, AZ.

 Born and raised in Argentina, John is bilingual in English and Spanish, and possesses Argentine, British, and U.S. citizenship.
 He relocated to South Deerfield, MA, in April 2019, but continues to work on a full-time telecommuting agreement with the Department of Educational Leadership and Research Methodology at Florida Atlantic University.

-Hardman, J. (in press).
+Hardman, J. (2021).
 Through the eye of the needle.
 Chapter in the upcoming book, Immigrant Faculty in the United States (Barakat, M., Editor)

 Hardman, J. (2017).
 Educational Leadership and Environmental Justice in a Climate-Challenged World.
 Chapter in the International Handbook of Educational Leadership.
 San Marcos, TX: Springer.